Transgender inequality: Timeline

-The term "transvestite" originated in 1910 from the German sexologist Magnus Hirschfeld.
-At that time, it was used in a similar fashion to "transsexual," a word that was not coined until the late 1940s.
-The term "transgender" was first used in 1971.
+The term transvestite originated in 1910 from the German sexologist Magnus Hirschfeld.
+At that time, it was used in a similar fashion to transsexual, a word that was not coined until the late 1940s.
+The term transgender was first used in 1971.

-In the past, people have been arrested or forced into insane asylums for being transgender.

 The first public trials for transvestite behavior involved Ernest Boulton (Stella) and Fred Park (Fanny).
 Both were arrested in 1870 for indecent behavior, as a result of dressing in clothing of the opposite sex.

 The first modern sex reassignment surgery was performed by Dr Felix Abraham: a mastectomy on a trans man in 1926.

-As a result of the laws against cross-dressing, transsexual people sought out doctors who could change their gender to the gender which aligned with their inner identity.

-The 1950s saw some of the first transgender-positive organizations and publications.
-These helped transgender people deal with the inequality they faced along with day-to-day issues they encountered.
+In the 1940s and 50s, sexuality studies conducted by Karl Bowman of the Langley Porter Psychiatric Clinic at the University of California San Francisco, sexologist Alfred Kinsey and sexologist and endocrinologist Harry Benjamin argued unsuccessfully for the protection of access to gender-affirming surgeries in California courts.

 The 1966 case of Anonymous v.
 Weiner dealt with a transsexual person who had undergone a sex reassignment surgery and wanted to change the name and sex on the birth certificate.
 The court ruled against allowing a transgender person to change their original sex cited on their birth certificate to match the reassigned gender.
 It ruled that the only time the sex on a birth certificate could be changed was when an error had been made when recording it at birth.

 Over the last decade, more than one person per month has died due to transgender-based hate or prejudice.

 Transgender people who are going through divorce, inheritance battles or custody disputes are vulnerable to legal challenges.
 This is because the validity of their marriages is often called into question due to inconsistent laws regulating transgender equality.

-A tremendous inconsistency in the US is that some states recognize a transgender person's gender transition while other states do not.
+An inconsistency in the US is that some states recognize a transgender person's gender transition, while other states do not.
 Laws vary from state to state concerning the requirements for changing the gender on birth certificates and other identity documents.
 Laws also vary concerning whether a state will accept such identity documents as conclusive with respect to one's gender identity.

 In August 2013, Gov. Jerry Brown passed a bill allowing transgender students in California public schools to participate in sex-segregated programs and use gender separate facilities, such as restrooms, according to their self-perceived gender.